4. Payment of Wages

 8. If the Tribunal finds that un-notified deductions have been made (i.e. deductions without any details being given to the employee in any pay statement) in the 13 week period prior to the reference being made, it can require the employer to repay the un-notified deductions to the employee.

-9. From 1 April 2017 employees can lodge a claim at the Tribunal if an employer fails to provide payslips and may receive compensation of up to 4 weeks pay.
+9. Employees can lodge a claim at the Tribunal if an employer fails to provide payslips and may receive compensation of up to 4 weeks pay.

 Further advice or information and copies of this and other guidance notes may be obtained from the Jersey Advisory and Conciliation Service in person or by telephoning (01534) 730503; email email@example.com; www.jacs.org.je